 Students develop fundamental skills to effectively perform musical theatre songs.
 Students work toward producing a free sound without constriction by focusing on singing basics like resonance, diction, clear tone, and the release of physical constrictions.
 An introduction is made to the three main styles of vocal production: head register, chest register, and the mixed voice.
 Individual assessments help establish vocal range and reinforce a healthy voice and breath management.
 Students develop aural skills and directly apply them to sightsinging.
-Interval and rhythm recognition are the initial focus, with an introduction to the Moveable Do Solfege and numerical sightsinging methods.
-Melodic and rhythmic dictation is also explored.
+Interval and rhythm recognition are the initial focus, with an introduction is also explored.
 Individual private training will focus on each individual student's acquired foundation and develop more refined and nuanced vocal skills, including breath control, expanded vocal range, purity in vowels, projection, vocal dynamics, and techniques for singing a variety of musical genres.

-COREQUISITE: ENTM142A
+Corequisite: ENTM142A